Vyral/jason-bramblett/_posts/2022-01-20-youre-invited-to-our-event-this-february.md

 6:58 — Wrapping up

-If you have any questions, don’t hesitate to reach out to me.
+If you have any questions, don’t hesitate to call or email me.
 I look forward to hearing from you.